SQYYQ/SC1015-miniproj/README.md

 ***NOTE 1***: Our strategy for addressing this problem is to train the model to focus exclusively on a single food category.
 This approach should help the model generalize better than if we were to use data that includes multiple food categories.
 For the purposes of our example, we have selected the 'BREAD/BAKERY' category. <br>
 ***NOTE 2***: Since the time series plot is difficult to interpret with so much data from *daily*, we will be converting the time axis to weeks and aggregating the daily sales data into weekly means to provide a clearer picture of the sales trends over time and aid in data exploration and visualization. <br>

+ARIMA stands for Autoregressive Integrated Moving Average and it combines autoregressive (AR), differencing (I), and moving average (MA) components.
+We used an ARIMA model to train our time series dataset because they can capture complex patterns in the data and account for factors such as trends, seasonality, and noise.

 *Steps*:
 1. I-Value (Stationarity of Data)
    - We used the KPSS test to check the stationarity of the data and found that the test statistic was greater than the critical value at all confidence intervals.
 This suggests that the time series is non-stationary.